Apple parts ways with newly hired ex-Facebook employee after workers cite 'misogynistic' writing - KESQ

 “Given Mr. García Martínez’s history of publishing overtly racist and sexist remarks about his former colleagues, we are concerned that his presence at Apple will contribute to an unsafe working environment for our colleagues who are at risk of public harassment and private bullying,” the letter also said.

-García Martínez did not immediately respond to a request for comment from CNN Business, though he did appear to view a direct message sent to his verified Twitter profile.
+García Martínez did not respond to a request for comment from CNN Business sent Thursday, though he did appear to view a direct message sent to his verified Twitter profile.

+On Friday, in a series of tweets, he wrote that Apple recruited him for the position, and that the company was “well aware” of his writing beforehand.
+He wrote that his references “were questioned extensively” about “Chaos Monkeys” and his “real professional persona (rather than literary one).”

+García Martínez tweeted, “I did not ‘part ways’ with Apple.
+I was fired by Apple in a snap decision.”

 While employees at tech companies like Google and Facebook have on occasion in recent years been publicly vocal about issues pertaining to internal culture, this episode has been a rare display of dissent among Apple’s workforce spilling into view.
 Numerous Apple employees took to Twitter on Wednesday to communicate openly about it, underscoring how important some felt it was for the company to address the situation.